code1007/Awesome-Industrial-Anomaly-Detection/README.md

 We hope that by organizing and sharing these resources, we can provide assistance and inspiration for research and projects in related fields.
 Your valuable feedback and suggestions are always welcome!

-The page is created by the Qi Jia Laboratory at Dalian University of Technology, with major contributors Qiuhan Bo, Pengshuo Zhang, and Shuilian Yao. :kissing_heart: :kissing_heart: :kissing_heart:
+The page is created by the Qi Jia Lab at Dalian University of Technology, with major contributors Qiuhan Bo, Pengshuo Zhang, and Shuilian Yao. :kissing_heart: :kissing_heart: :kissing_heart:

 ## 内容说明
 |  Title  |   Venue  |   Code   | Datasets |  Method  |Experiments|